-How to Prepare for Gray Hair
+How to Prepare for Gray Hair?

 They want that certain hue.
 Jennifer has it.
 Or that favorite model or starlet wears it.
 That’s why many young women color their hair.
 But the moment you have to color to cover gray, you begin to wonder why you ever colored it for any other reason.
 That’s when you begin to detest the practice, yet you persist.
 The truth is gray makes you look older.
 A person who looks good with gray hair—even sexy—seems to be one in a million.
-How you can be this one?
+How can you be this one?

 What Color to Use?

 Now when I do color, there’s the question of shade and brand.
 I’ve been looking for perfection since I started.
 I want the most natural materials, easy application, and great coverage.
 I’m still looking, but my favorites so far: Tints of Nature and Naturcolor.